Level Numbers

 77 level number

-In some scenarios, the variables are neither allowed to convert as group variables nor as elementary variables, for example - constants.
+• In some scenarios, the variables are neither allowed to be converted to group variables nor elementary variables, such as constants.
 They have no immediate relationship to any other variables.
 Those variables are called Individual variables.

-The special purpose level number 77 is used to declare the individual variables.
-It's not part of any hierarchical structure and doesn't subordinate other variables.
+• Level number 77 is used to declare the individual variables.

 Example -